-A critical component of a liberal education is the capacity to see human experience from the point of view of others who encounter and interpret the world in significantly different ways.
+A critical component of a liberal arts education is the capacity to see human experience from the point of view of others who encounter and interpret the world in significantly different ways.
 Courses in Cultural Diversity, by introducing students to different cultures and examining the concepts of cultural identity and cultural differences, are aimed at developing students' appreciation of other ways of life and providing a new understanding of their own cultures.

-37) Where are these learning outcomes published?
+18) Where are these learning outcomes published?
 Be specific.
-(Where are the department's expected learning outcomes for its Core courses accessible: on the web, in the catalog, or in your department handouts?)
+(Where are the department's learning expectations accessible to potential majors: on the web or in the catalog or in your dept major handouts?)